 top of page

-The Information Digital Twin (IDT)
+The Information Digital Twin (IDT) & its Role

 The Information Digital Twin (IDT) operates as a parallel feedback layer that complements an agent’s primary architecture without altering its task-specific components.
 It connects to three key interfaces: